 I’d paint my last client as i still need to draw the commissioned piece for him.

-What advice would you give to other women wanting to start a career in erotic art?
+What advice would you give to other women wanting to start a career in creating beautiful erotic drawings?

 Well, I always encourage people to do arts – I think it has a soul healing effect and it`s healthy for everyone to do some arts once in a while.
 If talking precisely about women doing erotica – I`d advise to not to give up, to understand why they want to do this and what this genre means to them, do they want to base it on their own experience or draw from the references only?
 Maybe erotica helps them to heal their sexual traumas or explore themselves somehow – then they might provide texts along with their paintings.
 Or if erotica is simply showing the beauty of human`s body – maybe it`s reasonable to always change the models to show as many different body types as possible – so, what I am saying is that a person who wants to draw erotica needs to understand the purpose of this and then everything else would come to them naturally.
 There are no rules for women in this genre – they can show they faces or hide them, they can base their art on their own experience and be as bold as they want – or completely distance themselves from the things they draw.
 Their art can serve social purpose celebrating the bodypositivity and feminism or don`t make any statements at all.
 There is no universal advise for everyone.
 Maybe only one – be true to yourself and don`t draw things which do not speak to you, I hate to see lifeless, cheap erotica on instagram which was only made as a copy of somebody else`s successful artworks.